-Owing to the nature of the academy trust and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the AFH, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
+Owing to the nature of the Academy Trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the AFH, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
 The following related party transactions took place in the financial period.

-Expenditure Related Party Transactions:
+Income Related Party Transactions:

-The Delta Education Trust - a company in which K Lasbury-Carter (a trustee) is also a trustee:
+The Delta Education Trust - a charitable company in which Mrs K Lasbury-Carter and Mr J White (both trustees of TEACH Poole) are trustees: